 Jan Lacina serves as Professor of Literacy and Associate Dean for Graduate Studies within the College of Education.

-Dr. Lacina is an accomplished author and editor; she has authored more than 100 publications, including three books.
-For three consecutive years, she was the College of Education nominee for the Dean’s Research Award.
-In 2013, she received the TCU Dean’s Research Award.
-Her research is published in journals such as: English Journal, Voices from the Middle, Young Children, Childhood Education, Dragon Lode, Language Arts, The Reading Teacher, Journal of Literacy Research, and many others.
-Dr. Lacina has served as Associate Editor and then Editor-in-Chief for the Journal of Research in Childhood Education (JRCE), editor for a professional publication for teachers and teacher educators, a columnist for a journal, and she now serves as Co-Editor of the journal, The Reading Teacher, from June 2015-2021 with her colleague Dr. Robin Griffith.
+Dr. Lacina is an accomplished author and editor; she has authored more than 100 publications, including three books, and currently has a fourth book under contract.
+Dr. Lacina served as Associate Editor and then Editor-in-Chief for the Journal of Research in Childhood Education (JRCE).
+She now serves as Co-Editor of the journal, The Reading Teacher, from June 2015-2021 with her colleague Dr. Robin Griffith.

 - Associate Dean for Graduate Studies, TCU 2011-present